Toroidal transformers - best choice for your audio application

 Due to its unique design and efficiency, the toroidal transformer is characterized by

 90% reduced magnetic field emission.
-Transformer winding exceptionally exactly covering the core act as a shielding element and focusing the magnetic field there, where it is optimally used to transform primary energy into secondary energy transformer.
-This feature allows the use of toroidal transformers exceptionally sensitive electronic devices such as low level signal amplifiers or medical devices.
+Transformer winding, especially exactly covering the core, act as a shielding element and focusing the magnetic field there, where it is optimally used to transform primary energy into secondary energy.
+This feature allows the use of toroidal transformers for exceptionally sensitive electronic devices such as low level signal amplifiers or medical devices - and of course sensitive audio application.
+Due to the closed magnetic circuit, toroidal transformers are characterized by the lowest available leakage inductance and the minimum stray magnetic field, especially comparing to other transformer constructions.
+As an additional benefit, MPAudio improves the Premium Audio Grade transformers with an electrostatic and magnetig shield.

 Low power loss during unloaded operation